octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.4.13 - 2024-12-02 =
+* Added support for importing properties from an Inmovilla XML file

 = 2.4.12 - 2024-11-26 =
 * Updated list of default Loop property types